Assyrian Americans: In California

 After World War II, several Assyrian men who had been educated in Iraq by American Jesuits traveled to the United States.
 They were to teach Arabic to U.S. officers at the Army Language School who were going to be stationed in the Middle East.
 The men started the San Diego-area Chaldean Catholic community.
 Yasmeen S. Hanoosh, author of The Politics of Minority Chaldeans Between Iraq and America, wrote that the Chaldean Catholic Church in San Diego "continued to grow in relative isolation from the family-chain-migration based communities in and around Michigan."

+Turlock is estimated to have approximately 20,000 residents of Assyrian descent, representing around one‑quarter of the city's population.
+The community has deep historical roots in the area, dating back to the early 20th century, following persecution in the Ottoman Empire and later conflicts.
+The Assyrian American Civic Club of Turlock serves as a cultural and community center, and the city hosts festivals and events celebrating Assyrian heritage, language, and traditions.
+KBDG‑FM 90.9 is a 24/7 Assyrian-language radio station broadcasting news, music, and cultural programming to local residents.
+El Cajon has a large Iraqi population, many of whom are Assyrian.